dykstrom/mazela-man/09-chapter-9/README.md

 * Multiplayer support and networking
 * Support for web and mobile

-On the [FXGL](https://github.com/AlmasB/FXGL) GitHub page you can find links to more tutorials, both written and in video format.
+On the [FXGL](https://github.com/AlmasB/FXGL) GitHub pages you can find links to more tutorials, both in written format, and in the form of YouTube videos.

 [[Back](../08-chapter-8/README.md)]
 [[Up](../README.md)]